I decided to join a challenge to bring to the table some idea or solution that could help ameliorate the current pandemic burden on our society.

 The challenge was very open on the types of solutions you wanted to work on and the scope of it in terms of working for something local or global.

-This challenge was issued in January 2020, very early in the epidemic lifetime and even before it was considered a pandemic, but it is worth noting that currently there are very big competitions on this same problem hosted by companies such as Kaggle.
+This challenge was issued in January 2020, very early in the epidemic lifetime and even before it was considered a pandemic, but it is worth noting that

 The solution received a prize in the actual competition which has already ended.